App version: 0.1.0

 3. Pay Down Credit Balances

-As you work on paying your bills regularly, bear in mind, too, that how much you owe is also important.
+As you work on paying your bills regularly, keep in mind that how much you owe is also important.
 In fact, it accounts for approximately 30% of what’s considered in your credit score.
-So if you can, you’ll want to pay more than the monthly minimum on revolving credit, attacking the highest interest rate card first.
+If you can, you’ll want to pay more than the monthly minimum on revolving credit, attacking the highest interest rate card first.
 If you’re having trouble coming up with the money to make payments or pay off accounts, you may benefit from letting your creditors know that you’re having difficulty.
-It may feel awkward or embarrassing, but it can be helpful to explain your situation to them, either by letter or on the phone.
-If you let them know your situation, you may be able to negotiate with them to modify your minimum payments, at least temporarily.
+If you let them know your situation, you may be able to negotiate a temporary reduction in monthly payments.
 Try to work this out earlier rather than later, though.
 Once your account has gone to a collection agency, it may no longer be possible.

-There are a few other factors typically considered in the compilation of your credit score.
-The length of your credit history can count for approximately 15% of your score.
+The length of your credit history accounts for approximately 15% of your score.
 Generally, the longer a history you have, the better for your score.
-Bureaus may look at the ages of your oldest account and your newest, as well as the average age of your accounts.Another factor is how much new credit you have, which accounts for about 10%.
+Bureaus may look at the ages of your oldest account and your newest, as well as the average age of your accounts.How much new credit you have available accounts for about 10% of your credit score.
 Bureaus may feel that if you’ve opened several new accounts within a short period of time, that could suggest a credit risk.
 Your mix of credit types can also play a small role (about 10%) in your credit score.
-But while having a variety of types of credit can be a plus, that doesn’t mean you should take out unnecessary credit for the sake of your mix.
+While having a variety of types of credit can be a plus, that doesn’t mean you should take out unnecessary credit for the sake of your mix.
 And know that, regardless of your credit mix, not all types of credit are good for your credit score.
 Some scoring models ding you for loans you may have from finance companies, for example.

 5. Pay with Cash or a Debit Card

 Consider not using your credit cards for a time.
 This could help improve your credit utilization ratio, another metric in your credit score.
-It measures how much of the total credit that’s available to you you’re actually using, and the lower it is, the better.
+It measures how much of the total credit that’s available to you you’re actually using, and the lower it is, the better (at or below 30% is recommended).

 6. Keep Track of Credit Inquiries

-Many scoring systems look askance if you have what they consider too many applications for credit in a short period of time.
-They gauge this by how many inquiries are made about your credit.
-But the situation is a little more nuanced than that.There are two types of inquiry: “hard” and “soft”.
+Many scoring systems do not like if you have what they consider too many applications for credit in a short period of time.
+They gauge this by how many inquiries are made about your credit, but the situation is a little more nuanced than that.There are two types of credit inquiries: hard and soft.
 A hard inquiry happens when you’re actively looking for credit, like when you apply for a credit card or a mortgage, and it can affect your credit score.
 A soft inquiry might occur when you check your own credit or when you get a new job and your new employer checks it.
 That typically won’t affect your credit score.
-In addition, generally, credit bureaus allow for what’s called “rate shopping”.
-So if you’re looking for a mortgage, say, and there are several mortgage-related inquiries within a short period of time, that may not count against you.
-But if you have multiple credit card applications in a short period of time, that might be considered as a sign that you’re having financial trouble and might lower your credit score.
+In addition, credit bureaus allow for what’s called “rate shopping.”
+If you’re looking for a mortgage, for example, and there are several mortgage-related inquiries within a short period of time, that may not count against you.
+But if you have multiple credit card applications in a short period of time, that might be considered a sign that you’re having financial trouble and could lower your credit score.

 What Credit Score Do You Need to Buy a House?